MS Pieter Corneliszoon Hooft

 Pieter Corneliszoon Hooft was a Dutch ocean liner built in 1925.
 An onboard fire destroyed her passenger accommodation before she was completed.
 In 1932, another fire damaged her so severely that she was sold for scrapping, only to catch fire again before she was scrapped.

 Ordering

 The MSN and the NSM

 MS Pieter Corneliszoon Hooft was built for the Stoomvaart Maatschappij Nederland (SMN).
 SMN had been founded in 1870 and its core business was the transport between the Netherlands and the Dutch East Indies.
-Later the line added other destinations in the Pacific, e.g, from Java to the West Coast of the USA, and even a line from Java to New York.
+Later the line added other destinations in the Pacific, e.g., from Java to the West Coast of the US, and even a line from Java to New York.
 The ships that carried passengers had to be fast and comfortable.
 For building these, and many other ships the SMN required, SMN had a long-standing relationship with the Nederlandsche Scheepsbouw Maatschappij (NSM), which had built all the SMN ships since c.
 1905.